ziishaned/learn-regex/README-pt_BR.md

 [Test the regular expression](https://regex101.com/r/DOc5Nu/1)

-## 2.8 Anchors
+## 2.8 Âncoras

-In regular expressions, we use anchors to check if the matching symbol is the starting symbol or ending symbol of the input string.
-Anchors are of two types: First type is Caret `^` that check if the matching character is the start character of the input and the second type is Dollar `$` that checks if matching character is the last character of the input string.
+In regular expressions, we use anchors to check if the matching symbol is the starting symbol or ending symbol of the input string. Âncoras are of two types: First type is Acento Circunflexo `^` that check if the matching character is the start character of the input and the second type is Sinal de Dólar `$` that checks if matching character is the last character of the input string.

-### 2.8.1 Caret
+### 2.8.1 Acento Circunflexo

-Caret `^` symbol is used to check if matching character is the first character of the input string.
+Acento Circunflexo `^` symbol is used to check if matching character is the first character of the input string.
 If we apply the following regular expression `^a` (if a is the starting symbol) to input string `abc` it matches `a`.
 But if we apply regular expression `^b` on above input string it does not match anything.
 Because in input string `abc` "b" is not the starting symbol.
 Let's take a look at another regular expression `^(T|t)he` which means: uppercase character `T` or lowercase character `t` is the start symbol of the input string,